software-mansion/starknet.py/docs/migration_guide.rst

 1. :class:`StarkNetDomain` has been renamed to :class:`Domain`
 2. :class:`TypedData` field ``domain`` has been changed from ``dict`` to :class:`Domain`
-3. :class:`BasicType` and :class:`PresetType` have been added
-4. :class:`Parameter` is now abstract - :class:`StandardParameter`, :class:`EnumParameter` and :class:`MerkleTreeParameter` should be used
+3. :class:`Parameter` is now abstract - :class:`StandardParameter`, :class:`EnumParameter` and :class:`MerkleTreeParameter` should be used

 0.23.0 Minor changes
 -----------------------